Rupert Sheldrake questions the most important scientific dogmas!

 Me: – So, it might change.

-Him: – Yes, but we won’t know anymore because we’ve defined the meter according to the speed of light, so all the units are going to change at the same time.
+He: – Yes, but we won’t know anymore because we have defined the meter according to the speed of light, so all the units will change at the same time.

-He was very pleased that the problem had been resolved.
+He looked very satisfied that the problem had been solved.

 – Okay, I said, but what about the big “G“?
-[The gravitational constant, denoted by “g” (in our country), in the English system with “G” (large G).]
+[The gravitational constant, denoted with “g” (in our country), in the English system with “G” (capital G).]

 Newton’s universal constant.
 It has varied by over 1.3 percent in recent years.
 And it seems to vary from place to place, from time to time.

-– Here there may be mistakes, unfortunately even big, related to the “big G”, he said.
+– There may be mistakes here, unfortunately even big, related to the “big G”, he said.

 – And if it really changes?
 Maybe it even changes, I said.

 Then I studied how they establish it.
-They measure it in different labs, they get different values on different days, and then they average it.
+They measure it in different labs, get different values on different days, and then average.
 Other labs in the world do the same, and they usually get a different average.
-Then the International Metrology Committee meets every 10 years or so, and averages the values obtained by the laboratories of the world and decrees the value of the great G. But if it Does G really fluctuate?
+Then, the International Metrological Committee meets every 10 years or so, and averages the values obtained by the world’s laboratories and decrees the value of the big G. Does G really fluctuate?
 What if it has changed?
 There is evidence that it changes over the course of a day and throughout the year.
-What if the Earth, in its movement through space, has passed through portions of dark matter, or if other environmental factors have influenced it?
+What if the Earth, in its movement through space, passed through portions of dark matter, or if other environmental factors influenced it?
 Maybe they’re all changing at the same time.
 What if these erroneous values go up and down at the same time?

 For more than 10 years I have been trying to convince metrologists to consider the concrete data.
-In fact, now I’m trying to convince them to put on the Internet, online, the real data and values obtained, to see if they correlate, to see if they all increase at the same time or decrease at other times.
+In fact, now I am trying to convince them to put on the Internet, online, the real data and values obtained, to see if they correlate, to see if they all increase at the same time or decrease at other times.
 If they fluctuated at the same time, that would tell us something very interesting.
 But no one did that because G it’s a constant.
-There is no point in looking for changes.
+There’s no point in looking for changes.

 This week the big G has increased slightly, the electron charge has decreased, the speed of light has not changed, and so on.

-It’s just one of the areas where, thinking less dogmatically, things would take on a different opening.
-One of the largest areas is that of the nature of the mind, and it’s the least solved, as Graham said just now.
-Science simply cannot explain that we are aware.
+It’s just one of the areas in which, thinking less dogmatically, things would take on a different opening.
+One of the largest areas is that of the nature of the mind, and it is the least resolved, as Graham said earlier.
+Science simply cannot explain that we are conscious.
 And it can’t explain that thoughts don’t seem to be in the brain.
 Not all of our experiences seem to be in the brain.
 Your image of me doesn’t seem to be in your brain.
-However, the official version is that there’s a little Rupert somewhere in your head and that everything in this room is in your head.
+However, the official version is that there is a little Rupert somewhere in your head and that everything in this room is in your head.
 Your experiences take place in your brains.

-I suggest, in fact, that a vision involves a projection of images apart, that what you see is in your mind, but not in your head.
-Our minds are extended beyond our brains by the simple act of perception.
+I suggest, in fact, that a vision involves a projection of images outwards, that what you see is in your mind, but not in your head.
+Our minds are expanded beyond our brains by the simple act of perception.
 I think we’re projecting outside images that we’re seeing and these images are touching what we’re looking at.
-If I look at you from behind and you don’t know it’s there, does it affect you?
+If I look at you from behind and you don’t know I’m there, does it affect you?
 Can you feel my gaze?
 There is ample evidence that yes.
-The feeling that someone is watching you is a fairly common experience, and recent experiments suggest that it’s a real ability.
+The sensation of someone watching you is a fairly common experience, and recent experiments suggest that it is a real ability.
 And animals have that ability.
-It probably developed in the context of the prey-raptor relationship.
-The hunted animals that feel the predator’s fixed gaze survive better than the others.
-This leads us to a new way of thinking about the ecological relationships between predator and prey, and also to the expansion of the mind.
+It probably developed in the context of the prey-predator relationship.
+Hunted animals that feel the predator’s focused gaze survive better than the others.
+This leads us to a new way of thinking about the ecological relationship between predator and prey, and also to the expansion of the mind.

-We look at distant stars, and our minds expand as if they were touching them and actually extend to different astronomical distances.
+We look at distant stars, and our minds expand as if they are touching them, and they actually expand to different astronomical distances.
 They are not just in our heads.

 It seems amazing that this can be a topic of debate in the twenty-first century.
-We know so little about our minds, about where our images are, and that’s a hot topic debated by studies of consciousness nowadays.
+We know so little about our minds, about where our images are, and that’s a hot topic debated by consciousness studies these days.

 I don’t have time to clarify other dogmas, but each of them is doubtful.
 The moment you doubt them, new possibilities arise.
-As we begin to doubt these dogmas that strain science, it will experience a flourishing, a Renaissance.
+As we begin to doubt these dogmas that constrain science, it will experience a flourishing, a Renaissance.
 I strongly believe in the importance of science.
-I’ve spent my entire life, my entire career, as a researcher.
+I’ve spent my whole life, my entire career, as a researcher.
 But I believe that if we rise above these dogmas, science can be regenerated.
-It will become interesting again and will sustain life.
+It will become interesting and life-sustaining again.

 Thank.